Skip to main contentSkip to main content

 • Freedom from Daytime Glasses/Contacts: This is the biggest lifestyle benefit.

-• Proven Myopia Control: Strong clinical evidence shows it effectively slows myopia progression.
+• Proven Myopia Management: Strong clinical evidence shows it effectively slows myopia progression.

 • Reversible: The corneal reshaping is temporary.
 If your child stops wearing the lenses, their cornea and prescription will return to their original state.